 This event has already taken place.
 For other events, please see our events page.

-French filmmaker Celine Sciamma builds on the promise of her acclaimed debut Water Lilies with a beautifully understated, naturalistic drama about childhood gender identity confusion that’s both touching and gently humorous.
-It centres on 10-year-old Laure, who has moved with her family to a new neighbourhood on the outskirts of Paris during the summer holidays.
-With her short-haired, boyish looks and tomboy ways, the local kids mistake her for a boy.
-Instead of correcting them, she introduces herself as Michael and starts living a double-life, with her parents unaware of her secret, and her six-year-old sister persuaded to play along.
-Her situation becomes more complicated as she grows closer to local girl Lisa, and tension builds around the fact her deception can't last forever.
+From acclaimed French filmmaker Celine Sciamma, Tomboy is a beautifully understated, naturalistic drama about gender identity that’s both touching and gently humorous.
+It centres on 10-year-old Laure, whose family move to a new neighbourhood on the outskirts of Paris during the summer holidays.
+Laure soon makes friends with Lisa, a local girl who assumes that Laure is a boy.
+Instead of correcting them, Laure introduces themselves as Mickael and starts living a double-life, with Laure/Mikael's parents unaware of their secret, and their six-year-old sister persuaded to play along.
+Warm and gentle, Tomboy is a beguiling film with universal messages about fitting in and discovering who we are.

 Contains mild violence and occasional natural nudity.